Cal Raleigh Preview, Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.99 team ERA ranks ninth among all MLB pitching staffs.
+- The Astros have a 4.00 team ERA that ranks 10th among all league pitching staffs.

-- The righty's most recent time out was on Wednesday against the Baltimore Orioles, when he threw five innings, surrendering one earned run while allowing three hits.
+- The lefty's most recent appearance came on Saturday against the Kansas City Royals, when he went 5 1/3 innings, surrendering six earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.